joonasojanen/Software_for_IS_and_AI_diabetes_project/README.md

 1. Make sure you have saved the models "diabetes_logreg_pipeline.joblib"

-Open the concole and make sure you are in the project folder then run the following commands ->
+Open the terminal (bash or PS) and make sure you are in the project folder then run the following commands ->

 ``` bash
 conda activate diabetes-mvp